-When I was young, my father explained baptism to me.
+When I was young, my father explainedto me.
 He said, “When someone is being baptized, they are fully submerged in water.
 That means they have ‘died’ with the .
-After being pulled from the water, they are reborn, and they have completely broken away from the sins of the past, starting to have a new life.
+After being pulled from the water, they are born again, and they have completely broken away from the sins of the past, starting to have a new life.
 They will live for the Lord Jesus until they die.
-The Lord Jesus said, ‘He that believes and is baptized shall ; but he that believes not shall be damned’ (Mark 16:16).
+The Lord Jesus said, ‘He that believes and is baptized shall be saved; but he that believes not shall be damned’ (Mark 16:16).
 The Lord Jesus was crucified for mankind as a sin offering.
 Only after we are baptized can our sins be forgiven by the Lord Jesus and are we under the name of the Lord Jesus with a new life.
 So, Christians must get baptized.”
-From then on, I believed that through baptism, Christians can be completely changed, reborn, saved, and be compatible with Christ.
+From then on, I believed that through baptism, Christians can be completely changed, born again, saved, and be compatible with .

 Many years passed, but I still often sinned.
 In real life, I couldn’t adhere to the Lord’s words.
 I only picked at others but I didn’t reflect on my actions and see that the biggest problem actually lay within myself.
 When my father raged at me, I would have hatred toward him and start to argue with him, showing no patience or forbearance.
 I also often competed with others, wanting to be the best.
 I would even look down upon those inferior to me, and when I saw people that were better than me, I would get jealous.
 Furthermore, I liked to show myself off, I wanted others to think highly of me, and I would become very proud when others praised me.
 I remembered watching a Christian movie during a meeting.
 The pastor in the movie often brought up the verse, “And whoever shall exalt himself shall be abased; and he that shall humble himself shall be exalted” (Matthew 23:12).
 I kept this verse firmly in mind, because I wanted to practice according to the Lord’s words, learn to be humble and not show myself off or be proud.
 However, in real life, I still wanted to be the best among skateboard players, so I trained for 8 hours a day, trying to become the best as soon as possible, and be looked upon by others; during a church camp, I performed on stage not for glorifying God but for fame.
 Although I knew my behaviors were at odds with God’s will, and I tried fasting and praying, I still sinned uncontrollably.